-&lt;sup>6 See chapter 6 of the SEND Code of practice: 0-25 years difficulties, despite evidence-based support and interventions, the academy may involve the following specialists:
+6 See chapter 6 of the SEND Code of practice: 0-25 years

-- Thrive packages (internal)

-- SES

-- Solution circles

-- Inclusion facilitator

-- Ed Psych

-- CAMHS

-- Pastoral mentor

-- Ormiston Families/Supporting Smiles

-- Counsellor

-- Specialist teachers/support services

-- 8.8.
-The SENCO, academy staff, together with any specialists, and involving the child's parents, will consider a range of evidence and effective teaching approaches, appropriate equipment, strategies, and interventions to support the child's progress.
-Outcomes to be achieved through the support will be agreed, including a date by which progress will be reviewed.

-- 8.9.
-Where, despite the academy having taken all relevant actions to meet the SEND needs of the child, they have still not made expected progress, the academy or parents will consider requesting an Education, Health and Care needs assessment.

-- 8.10.
-If a child already has an Education, Health and Care plan, the provisions set out in that plan must be secured and the academy must co-operate with the local authority and other bodies.
+- 9.10.
+If a child already has an Education, Health and Care plan, the provisions set out in that plan must be secured and the academy must co-operate with the local authority and other bodies.7 - 9.11.

-- 8.11.
 Patterns of challenging behaviour by children who are not on the SEND register, will be raised as a concern to the SENCO for investigation into unmet or unidentified SEND or mental health issues using the academy's SEND referral process.

-9. Responding to Positive Behaviour
+10. Responding to Positive Behaviour

-- 9.1.
+- 10.1.
 Children learn best when they feel safe.
 This can be achieved by having clear expectations and routines, consistently applied with reasonable adjustments if appropriate.
 All staff will aim to create a positive and supportive environment in the classroom and around the academy using positive language and relationships based on dignity and respect.
-This helps children to engage in and make good progress with their learning and can promote staff and child health and wellbeing. - 9.2.
+This helps children to engage in and make good progress with their learning and can promote staff and child health and wellbeing. - 10.2.
 The academy recognises that acknowledging positive behaviour encourages further positive behaviour.
-Communicating positive behaviours to parents can also be an effective way to motivate children to behave well. - 9.3.
+Communicating positive behaviours to parents can also be an effective way to motivate children to behave well. - 10.3.
 When a child's behaviour meets or goes above the expected behaviour standard, staff will recognise this through positive recognition, rewards, and celebrations.
-This will include recognising the progress of children who require additional support with their behaviour.
+This will include recognising the progress of children who require additional support with their behaviour. - 10.4.
+The academy will demonstrate a fair and clear application of rewards to reinforce the routines, expectations, and norms of the academy's behaviour culture.
+These are: - Verbal praise - Reward points for being Ready, Responsible or Respectful - Spending points in the Reward Store/Christmas Shop - Communicating praise to parents via a phone call or written correspondence - Certificates in weekly (character) and half termly (academic effort and achievement) assemblies - Club Zero reward events - Positions of responsibility, such as prefect status or being entrusted with a particular decision or project - Year team/Principals breakfasts - Party in a Box